Combustibility and flammability: Non-combustible material

-A non-combustible material is a substance that does not ignite, burn, support combustion, or release flammable vapors when subject to fire or heat, in the form in which it is used and under conditions anticipated.
-Any solid substance complying with either of two sets of passing criteria listed in Section 8 of ASTM E 136 when the substance is tested in accordance with the procedure specified in ASTM E 136 is considered to be non-combustible.
+A non-combustible material is a substance that does not ignite, burn, support combustion, or release flammable vapors when subject to fire or heat.
+Any solid substance complying with either of two sets of passing criteria, listed in Section 8 of ASTM E 136 when the substance is tested in accordance with the procedure specified in ASTM E 136, is considered to be non-combustible.

 Combustible dust

 A number of industrial processes produce combustible dust as a by-product.
-The most common being wood dust.
-Combustible dust has been defined as: a solid material composed of distinct particles or pieces, regardless of size, shape, or chemical composition, which presents a fire or deflagration hazard when suspended in air or some other oxidizing medium over a range of concentrations.
-In addition to wood, combustible dusts include metals, especially magnesium, titanium and aluminum, as well as other carbon-based dusts.
+The most common is wood dust.
+Combustible dust has been defined by OSHA as: a solid material composed of distinct particles or pieces, regardless of size, shape, or chemical composition, which presents a fire or deflagration hazard when suspended in air or some other oxidizing medium over a range of concentrations.
+In addition to wood, combustible dusts include metals, specifically magnesium, titanium, and aluminum, as well as other carbon-based dusts.
 There are at least 140 known substances that produce combustible dust.
 While the particles in a combustible dusts may be of any size, normally they have a diameter of less than 420 μm.
 (Note: I.e. they can pass through a U.S. No. 40 standard sieve.)
 As of 2012, the United States Occupational Safety and Health Administration has yet to adopt a comprehensive set of rules on combustible dust.

 When suspended in air (or any oxidizing environment), the fine particles of combustible dust present a potential for explosions.
 Accumulated dust, even when not suspended in air, remains a fire hazard.
 The National Fire Protection Association (U.S.) specifically addresses the prevention of fires and dust explosions in agricultural and food products facilities in NFPA Code section 61, and other industries in NFPA Code sections 651–664.
 (Note: E.g. NFPA 651 (aluminium), NFPA 652 (magnesium), NFPA 655 (sulphur).)
 Collectors designed to reduce airborne dust account for more than 40 percent of all dust explosions.
 Other important processes are grinding and pulverizing, transporting powders, filing silos and containers (which produces powder), and the mixing and blending of powders.

 Investigation of 200 dust explosions and fires, between 1980 and 2005, indicated approximately 100 fatalities and 600 injuries.
 In January 2003, a polyethylene powder explosion and fire at the West Pharmaceutical Services plant in Kinston, North Carolina resulted in the deaths of six workers and injuries to 38 others.
-In February 2008 an explosion of sugar dust rocked the Imperial Sugar Company's plant at Port Wentworth, Georgia, resulting in thirteen deaths.
+In February 2008, an explosion of sugar dust occurred at the Imperial Sugar Company's plant at Port Wentworth, Georgia, resulting in thirteen deaths.

-Important characteristics
+Characteristics

+A flammable material storage cabinet, shown closed and open.
+The design of the cabinet prevents a fire inside the cabinet from escaping outside.